bihealth/sodar-core-legacy/docs/source/app_projectroles_settings.rst

 set to their default values.
 In that case, you only need to modify or customize them where applicable.

-If you are integrating django-sodar-core with an existing Djagno site or building your site from scratch without the recommended template, make sure to add all mandatory settings into your project.
+If you are integrating django-sodar-core with an existing Django site or building your site from scratch without the recommended template, make sure to add all mandatory settings into your project.

 For values retrieved from environment variables, make sure to configure your env accordingly.
-For development and testing, using ``DJANGO_READ_DOT_ENV_FILE`` is recommended.
+For development and testing, it is highly recommended to set ``DJANGO_READ_DOT_ENV_FILE=1`` in your system's environment variables and place the env variables into a ``.env`` file in the root directory of your Django site repository.
+See ``env.example`` for an example of such a file.

 Site Package and Paths